serverless/serverless/docs/providers/kubeless/guide/functions.md

 [https://github.com/serverless/serverless-kubeless/tree/master/examples](https://github.com/serverless/serverless-kubeless/tree/master/examples)

+## Installing dependencies

+For installing dependencies the standard dependency file should be placed in the function folder:

+ - For Python functions, it will use the file `requirements.txt`
+ - For Nodejs functions, `dependencies` in the `package.json` file will be installed
+ - For Ruby functions, it will use the file `Gemfile.rb`

+If one of the above files is found, the depencies will be installed using a [`Init Container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).

 ## Environment Variables

 You can add environment variable configuration to a specific function in `serverless.yml` by adding an `environment` object property in the function configuration.
 This object should contain a key/value collection of strings: